 Everything emits an odor.
 While some odors are stronger than others (like coffee), others are so faint that not even sophisticated machinery can detect them — but trained dogs can.
 Auburn’s carefully bred and scientifically trained dogs can sense and follow the “vapor wake” that a moving object leaves in the air, several minutes after it has left a space.

 “Vapor Wake canines are able to track thermal plumes left behind in a person’s wake,” explains Paul Waggoner, PhD, co-director of Auburn’s CPS program.
 “For example, when people move, they emit rising warm air that trails behind them.
 Under the right conditions, these specially trained dogs can sniff body heat for particles and detect a culprit with explosives within a sports stadium or concert venue, filled with tens of thousands of people.”

-How are Vapor Wake dogs different than Explosion Detection Dogs?
+How is Vapor Wake dogs differently than Explosion Detection Dogs?

 An Explosion Detection Dog (EDD) is led by his handler with his nose to the ground, sniffing one object or person at time.
-Unlike this, a Vapor Wake dog works with his nose in the air, leading the handler to the source of the scent and is also able to screen thousands of people at a single-entry point, like at the entrance of Madison Square Garden.
+Unlike this, a Vapor Wake dog works with his nose in the air, leading the handler to the source of the scent and is also able to screen thousands of people at a single entry point, like at the entrance to entertainment arenas and sporting venues.

 Although Vapor Wake dogs are primarily trained to continuously sample the air for an explosive target and follow the scent of the object or person, these unique dogs are also able to perform traditional bomb detection searches, just like EDDs.

 Vapor Wake dogs spend up to 15 months in the scientific and patented training program at Auburn University, whereas EDDs generally receive a few months of training.